|

 Legolas smiled as he watched Eowyn and Haldir, leaning over his

-proud of her!
+so proud of her!

 Since the fall of Sauron, small bands of orcs had been roaming

-Middle Earth attacking isolated settlements.
+Middle-earth, attacking isolated settlements.
 When Eowyn had first

-they had been it should be possible to predict where they
+tracking where they had beenit should be possible

-were going.
-Sofor the best part of two yearsshe had
+to predict where they were going.
+So, for the best part of two

 Her patient tracking had shown that, with no leader to direct